Mastek Blog

 Purchase decisions are now influenced by a variety of factors that were not envisaged.
 Customer segmentation based on behaviour now takes in account not just frequency-recency-monetary but also diversity of purchases, potential to experiment with a new product, seriousness, profitability (amount bought/amount returned) and other such variables.
 These aspects map differently to different product categories.

-AI can help in bringing clarity in what really drives experience.
+AI can help in bringing clarity to what really drives the experience.
 It can also help determine the production quantity and potential consumers.

 • Track and prevent customer attrition